 You may also complete the total withdrawal form online through the Financial Aid Office.

-Following the deadline for tuition and fee payment, the Business Office will drop students for non-payment.
-The payment deadline is Thursday of the second week of the semester (full terms).
-Beginning with the third week, students must apply to seek re-enrollment to their current class schedule (all courses).
-Students have a time limit of one week to apply for reinstatement.
+Following the deadline for tuition and fee payment, the Bursar's Office will drop students for non-payment.
+The payment deadline is Tuesday of the second week of the semester (full terms).
+After being dropped for non-payment, students must apply to seek reinstatement into their current class schedule through the end of the second week of classes.

 Faculty members keep records of attendance in all regularly scheduled courses at Missouri Southern.
 The primary objective of a student and professor is the student's attainment of course goals.
 It is recognized that students who achieve those objectives are normally those who attend class regularly.
 The professor, when giving a final semester grade, bases his/her evaluation on how well the student has achieved the course goals.

 For financial aid purposes, if a student misses any class for ten (10) consecutive working days, the faculty member will report the last attended date in writing to the Office of the Registrar.

 Students who miss a class do so at their own risk and must assume the responsibility for work missed because of class absences.
 Professors are willing to assist students whose absences are caused by valid illnesses, University approved activities and extenuating circumstances.
 The professor may require whatever evidence is needed to support the reason for absence.

 The attendance record is significant to the total record and is useful in guidance and counseling.
 When absences are excessive, the professor will report the fact to Student Services and they will in turn counsel with the student.
 Any student earning a grade of 'F' must have the last attended date recorded on the grade roster.
 All students who stop attending class should also have the last attended date recorded on the grade roster.

 Students should be aware that absence from class invariably has a built-in penalty of lower academic achievement.
 Excessive absences usually result in failure to achieve the course goals.